What we do

 If you live in or around Colchester and are interested in participating in our studies, please sign up.

-We are very grateful for your support – without participation we would not be able complete this project and make new discoveries that may contribute to improving our understanding of cognitive development.
+We are very grateful for your support – without participation we would not be able complete our projects and make new discoveries that may contribute to improving our understanding of cognitive and social development.